-- Criterion 1 of Approved Document L2A of the 2010 Regulations is looking for large overall savings in energy use and associated CO2 emissions, so that an actual building matches the performance of a new Notional Building. - The major savings will need to come from the building services.
+- Criterion 1 of Approved Document L2A of the 2013 Regulations requires an actual building to match the performance of a Notional Building which will give an overall 9% saving in energy use and associated CO2 emissions compared to 2010 regulations. - The major savings will need to come from the building services.
 Some improvement will come from improving the U-value of the building fabric but the impact of more and more insulation is a law of diminishing returns. - Rooflights offer opportunity for dramatic savings in the overall CO2 emissions by reducing the use of electric lighting systems, often the biggest source of CO2 emissions when operating a building. - Rooflights are also a very positive means of saving energy.
 Natural daylight is free and provides the essential feel good factor at the place of work and as a result people work more efficiently.
 Rooflights are an ideal way to reduce the building energy demand when designers are struggling to find that additional energy saving that will achieve compliance. - The Notional Building has 12% rooflights.
 Rooflight area in the actual building is critical to matching the TER and achieving compliance: omission of rooflights can increase the total CO2 emissions by 50% making compliance very difficult. - Specification of as high a rooflight area as practical, with rooflights as well insulated as possible, should be considered to help meet the TER and achieve compliance. - Automatic control of artificial lights is critical to harness the benefits offered by rooflights and achieve compliance; manual light switching in a work zone is unlikely to provide a compliant building.
 Proportional (dimming) control is better than switching (on/off) automatic control.

-- Criterion 2 requires that rooflights should have a U-value of 2.2W/m2K, which means they should be at least triple skin.
+- Criterion 2 is now statutory guidance that requires that rooflights should have a U-value of 2.2W/m2K or better, which means they should be at least triple skin.
 Use of rooflights with a U-value of 1.8 W/m2K (to match the Notional Building) or significantly better Uvalues can be considered by the specifier as a useful way to help meet the TER, but this is not a requirement. - Criterion 3 sets limits on glazed areas to avoid excessive solar load and care should be taken not to exceed these areas - typically 17-20% for buildings over 6metres tall, and 10-15% for lower buildings. - Attention to detail on the fixing of rooflights to the manufacturers recommendations will be critical to achieve a compliant Air Permeability test and achieve Criterion 4. - Designers/builders will require full technical details from the NARM manufacturer which will include - U-value, frame factor, light transmission and g value.
 These will vary dependant on the product, design and manufacturer.
 The data input into SBEM may be very critical to achieving Compliance.
-Contractors need to be aware that changing the designers specification to save money on product price may lead to a Non Compliant building and resulting extra costs to rectify the non compliance. - In summary: - o for work zones < 6m high, rooflight areas should be 10-15% of the floor area. - o for work zones > 6m high, rooflight areas should be 12-20% of the floor area.
+Contractors need to be aware that changing the designer's specification to save money on product price may lead to a Non-Compliant building and resulting extra costs to rectify the non-compliance. - The Notional Building is the same size and shape of the actual building.
+A wider set of Notional Buildings has been defined and the data embedded within the Notional Building/SBEM has now been released in Table 5.
+Design and build in accordance with parameters in Table 5 will provide compliance to the TER.